Chapter 1 Introductory Statistics in R

 ## 150 5.9 3.0 5.1 1.8 virginica

-Note the head() function prints the first handful of observations of the dataset, here consisting of the first 10 rows.
-The tail() functions prints out the last \(n\) rows (here specified to be 7).
-The dataset is actually much bigger which can be determined with the dim function,
+Here the head() function prints the first few observations of the dataset, we specified the first 10 rows.
+The tail() functions prints out the last n rows (here specified to be 7).
+The size of the dataset is actually bigger and can be determined with the dim function,

 dim(iris)